isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-03-04-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2019.md

 </ol>

 {:start="69"}
-69. Second, internationalisation.
+69. Second, <u>internationalisation</u>.
 MinLaw is supporting the efforts of SLPs to capture a greater share of international demand for legal services.
 In other words, look not just at Singapore as the market, but to go beyond Singapore into the region and globally.

 {:start="70"}
 70. Together with the Law Society of Singapore and the then-International Enterprise Singapore, we launched the Lawyers Go Global programme in Feb 2018.